My-Key/CompactTabGroup/README.md

 ## Tab group which tabs respect available space

-Have the same features as regular Odin Tab group + you can set color for tab and its contents.
+It has the same features as regular Odin Tab group, except it has different default group name (`_DefaultCompactTabGroup`) and you can set color for tab and its contents.

 ## Instalation